 Many community members find their paths to a happy and successful life obscured by a lack of education, confidence, and skills.
 If these obstacles are not replaced with opportunities to prosper, maintaining the motivation to move forward often leads to frustration and failure.
 A purpose-driven life requires the fundamental tools to succeed: Education, Academic Enrichment, Career Development & Advancement, Scholarships & Mentoring, and Lifelong Connections.
 Following are some recent examples of initiatives and support provided to enhance our community.
-Read the latest stories of impact relating to Empowerment and Success.

 The following are some recent examples of initiatives and support provided to enhance our community:

 Only 70% of Sarasota County’s third graders are reading at grade level – most of whom from vulnerable families.
 Without proficient reading skills, a child’s chances of graduating from high school or having a successful career decrease sharply.
 The Campaign for Grade-Level Reading is a call-to-action to reverse this trend by mobilizing individuals, nonprofits, government agencies and local foundations in our community.
 Since 2014, the Community Foundation has spearheaded this collaborative initiate to achieve and sustain grade level reading proficiency.

 Summer learning loss is a prime driver for the achievement gap, leading CFSC to partner with a passionate donor to pilot a summer learning program at a single school serving 62 children in grades K-3 in 2012.
 We supported the program’s expansion to other schools in the years following and in 2018, the Sarasota County School District then successfully lobbied to secure state funding to expand the program to most Title 1 schools elementary across the county.
 Called Summer Learning Academies, the program now benefits more than 1,800 elementary students annually at 12 Title 1 elementary schools.